Munnart54/dont-kill-my-app/_vendors-content/oneplus/user.md

 2. Long press anywhere on the window and tap the *Lock* button on the upper right corner of the app.

-3. The locked app will have the closed padlock icon.
+3. The unocked app will have the closed padlock icon.

 <div class="img-block">